SE-UP/RSE-UP/_sources/chapters/python_cli.md

 ```

 ## Pipelining
-As discussed in Section on bash tools, most Unix commands follow a useful convention: if the user doesn't specify the names of any input files, they read from **standard input** (stdin).
+As discussed in Section on [Bash tools](https://se-up.github.io/RSE-UP/chapters/bash_tools.html), most Unix commands follow a useful convention: if the user doesn't specify the names of any input files, they read from **standard input** (stdin).
 Similarly, if no output file is specified, the command sends its results to **standard output** (stdout).
 This makes it easy to use the command in a pipeline.

 Our program always sends its output to standard output as noted above, we can always redirect it to a file with `>`.